MySQL Class Updated

-September 12, 2005 | PHP Scripting | By Shawn Parker
+Sep 12, 2005 | PHP Scripting | By Shawn Parker

 The change is minor but has significant meaning to the script.
 I added two functions –

-mysql_real_escape_string function to escape the data per the mySQL server’s instruction.
+mysql_real_escape_string function to escape the data per the MySQL server’s instruction.
 In this case the escaping is more in tune to what the SQL server needs and is also consistent with the character encoding that the database uses.
 Character encoding is picky when storing binary data in the database, so this helps maintain a proper matchup of data encodings.

 And example of usage would be:

 $query = sprintf("SELECT * FROM table WHERE email=%1 AND name=%2", $this->escapeData($email), $this->escapeData($name));

 buildQuery(). buildQuery ties in directly to escapeData in that it uses the escapeData function to put together an escaped query string like so:

 $base_query = "SELECT * FROM table WHERE email=%1 AND name=%2"; $query = $db->buildQuery($base_query,$var1,$var2,etc...);